saildot4k/saildot4k.github.io/docs/crystal-chips/cc10-install.md

     Crystal Chip 1.0 uses a different TO point on v1-v8 than CC 1.1 and later.

-    CC 1.0 does NOT use the TO (Tray Open) on v9 PS2s or later, and does NOT use the HA point for any install.
+    Officially CC 1.0 does NOT use the TO (Tray Open) on v9 PS2s or later, and does NOT use the HA point for any install.
+However I have found the TO point (TRAYSW_OUT) in the schematics.
+    I have updated V9 with the TO point, and plan on doing so for V10.
+V12 is found as well and will add here when complete.
+    Note added 05/2025

-    For installs in V9 and later reference the [CC 1.1 and later diagrams.](cc-install.md)
+    For installs in V10 and later reference the [CC 1.1 and later diagrams.](cc-install.md)

     !!! soldering "SD point confusion"